 about

-Born to emigrants from Japan and the former Yugoslavia, Ryu earned degrees from the Peabody Institute in Baltimore and Conservatorium van Amsterdam in Holland.
-He won the Dutch International Flute Competition and Yamaha Young Performing Artist national auditions while studying with Marieke Schneemann and Marina Piccinini.
-Direct from grad school, Ryu was hired for the North American tour of Les Misérables where he had the further fortune of meeting his future husband, percussionist Eric Borghi.
+Ryu received degrees from the Peabody Institute in Baltimore and Amsterdam Conservatory in The Netherlands.
+He won first prize at the Dutch International Flute Competition and performed new music throughout Holland as a member of Asko|Schönberg’s Ligeti Academy.
+Direct from grad school he was hired for the North American tour of Les Misérables where he met his husband, percussionist Eric Borghi.